MrPicklePinosaur/blog/content/blog/yet-another-blog-rewrite.md

 Needless to say, I got a bit tired of writing shell scripts for my blogs and just wanted something that works and has all the features I wanted.
 So that's why I'm using a prebuild tool for once.
-Perhaps if I get bored I'll write another blog script but we shall see.
+Perhaps if I get bored I'll write another blog script but we shall see :yum:.